spraints/resqued/docs/signals.md

 * `USR1`: Kill the forked child immediately, continue processing jobs.
 * `USR2`: Don't process any new jobs
 * `CONT`: Start processing jobs again after a USR2

+Resqued leaves a handler for `HUP` in place that does nothing.
+This makes it easier to reload resqued in a docker container, since many container platforms will send a requested signal to all processes in the container.